simonmichael/hledger_site/src/index.md

 account dépenses                        ; type:Expense
 ```

-Or all the valid account and currency names, if you want [full error checking](hledger.md#strict-mode):
+Or all the valid accounts and currencies, if you want [full error checking](hledger.md#strict-mode):
 ```journal
 # ~/.hledger.journal